yoctoalex/f5-isc-lab/README.rst

 ###############

 - Main browser: any modern browser (Chrome recommended) for working with the UI (and this lab)
+- Disconnect any VPN clients, such as F5 Edge Client, etc: your IP address needs to be in your home office region/geography

 In order to use F5 Essential App Protect you need access to F5 Cloud Services and be logged in with a valid user account.
 If you need to sign up, or if you already have one, use your Main browser to log into the `F5 Cloud Services portal <http://bit.ly/f5csreg>`_.